 The Investment Protection Agreement has the following goals:

 - Protecting the investments of the UAE from non-commercial risks, including those that are related to the transfer of profits and revenues in convertible currency

-- Organising of conflict resolution (if needed)
+- Organizing of conflict resolution (if needed)

 - Establishing investments within the states’ agreement signatories and granting licenses to investors who are Emirati